explorer-cash/api-php/README.md

 ## Support or Contact

 Having trouble with this library or explorer.cash API ?
-Contact our support support@explorer.cash and we’ll help you sort it out.
+[Contact our support](https://www.explorer.cash/en/contact-us) and we’ll help you sort it out.

 ## License